AmazingAmpharos/OoT-Randomizer/README.md

 * The boulder maze in Goron City can be solved partially with Bombs and fully with just the Hammer, but less obvious is the fact that it can be fully solved using only the Silver Gauntlets.
-* Even though Link doesn't appear to be wearing it as an adult, the Goron Bracelet is needed to push large colored blocks such as the ones in the Forest Temple.
+* Though Link doesn't appear to be wearing it as an adult, he still needs the Goron's Bracelet to push large colored blocks such as the ones in the Forest Temple.
 * In a few places, out of sight Song of Time blocks can be summoned.
 The lava room in Gerudo Training Grounds, the Anubis room in the adult portion of the